Santa Barbara, California: Spanish era

 The most dramatic event of the Spanish period was the powerful 1812 earthquake, and tsunami, with an estimated magnitude of 7.1, which destroyed the Mission as well as the rest of the town; water reached as high as present-day Anapamu Street, and carried a ship half a mile up Refugio Canyon.
 The Mission was rebuilt by 1820 after the earthquake.
 Following the earthquake, the Mission fathers chose to rebuild in a grander manner, and it is this construction that survives to the present day, the best-preserved of the California Missions, and still functioning as an active church by the Franciscans.
 After the Mexican government secularized the missions in the 1830s, the baptismal, marriage, and burial records of other missions were transferred to Santa Barbara, and are now found in the Santa Barbara Mission Archive-Library.

-The Spanish period ended in 1822 with the conclusion of the Mexican War of Independence, which terminated 300 years of Spanish colonial rule and transferred control to the newly independent Mexican government.
+The Spanish period ended in 1821 with the conclusion of the Mexican War of Independence, which terminated 300 years of Spanish colonial rule in the Viceroyalty of New Spain and 52 years in California itself, transferred control to the newly independent Mexican government.

 Santa Barbara street names reflect the influence of the Spanish period.
 The names de le Guerra and Carrillo come from the Guerra family of California and Carrillo family of California, respectively.
 They were instrumental in building up the town, so they were honored by having streets named after them.